Geuthur/aa-skillfarm/README.md

 ## Features<a name="features"></a>

+- Graphical Design
+- Skillfarm Information Sheet
+- Filter Skills for each Character
+- Characters Overview
-- Skillqueue
+- Highlight finished Skills

+## Upcoming<a name="upcoming"></a>

 - Notififcation System
-- Filtered Skills

-## Upcoming<a name="upcoming"></a>

 ## Installation<a name="installation"></a>